bg

 Want PBX call logs in a database?

-This is the standard feature.
-The logger captures exports SMDR or CDR data in real-time to your database.
+The logger, as a standard feature, captures and exports SMDR or CDR data in real-time, sending it to your database..
 Follow this link

 Note: Products and companies mentioned here are used only for definition and identification purposes and can be trademarks and/or registered trademarks of the respective companies.